maxime-tournier/sofa-tutorial/README.md

 ./runSofa
 ```

-then go to `Edit/Plugin Manager` and add the `libSofaPython`
+then go to `Edit/Plugin Manager` and add the `libSofaPython.*`
 library.
-You're all set.
+You should be all set.

 # Scenes